Internet in South Africa: The fibre era

 On 2 October 2025, the South African government launched the Broadband Infraco Modernised National Broadband Backbone.
 The modernized backbone is an upgraded, open-access fibre optic network, with the goal of providing faster, more resilient long-distance connectivity across South Africa, and into neighboring countries.
 Communications Minister Solly Malatsi said the launch would provide a foundation for e-learning, fintech, AI, and e-government.
 The backbone serves to position South Africa as the tech hub of Africa, give SMMEs a platform to thrive, and ensure every learner and entrepreneur can connect reliably.

 The infrastructure serves as the backbone for national and municipal broadband access, aimed at closing the digital divide, stimulating innovation, and enabling economic growth and job creation.

 At the time of the launch, it was providing connectivity to 1.8 million households and supported 79 ISPs.
 Malatsi confirmed that SA Connect had received R710 million over the medium term to drive its expansion.
 Between April 2023 and March 2025, Broadband Infraco connected 3,401 public Wi-Fi hotspots.
 Malatsi also confirmed that the program had made significant progress over the preceding 2 years, and that it was expected to reach 5.5 million households by the end of 2026.

+In July 2026, it was announced that South Africa would host Google's first African connectivity hub (Digital Exchange Port).
+The exchange, which will be constructed in the Eastern Cape province, will position SA as a strategic international internet connectivity hub, connecting the country to Australia, via the Umoja undersea cable, and India, via a separate cable.

+Recent developments

+In July 2026, Amazon announced it had partnered with South African FNO Herotel to launch the Amazon Leo satellite internet service.
+At the time, Amazon had 375 production satellites in orbit, and a goal of 1,618 satellites by the end of that same month.
+Amazon said its highest-end Leo service would offer speeds of up to 1Gpbs.
+Herotel, the first Amazon Leo distributor in SA, will sell the service as part of a new product line called Evry.
+As part of the announcement, President Cyril Ramaphosa and Communications Minister Solly Malatsi met with Amazon Chief Global Affairs Officer David Zapolsky.

+The announcement followed a long-term stalemate between competing service Starlink and the South African Government.
+Elon Musk's Starlink has wanted to launch in SA for some years, but hasn't done so due to Musk's disliking of SA's local ownership legislation.
+South Africa mandates that new and renewing telecoms licensees must be 30% owned by historically disadvantaged groups.
+Despite Musk's protests against the system, no new laws have come into place to accommodate Starlink, and SA's communications regulator, ICASA, said it would not amend any of its BEE regulations.
+Thus, Starlink's competitors, through complying with local regulations, have managed to beat it to market.